NickDeas/Abstract-Contrastive-Opinion-Summarization/README.md

 # Abstractive Summarization of Opposed Political Perspectives on Controversial Issues
-Code accompanying COMS 6998 project on an _Abstractive Summarization of Opposed Political Perspectives on Controversial Issues_
+Code accompanying COMS 6998 project on an _Abstractive Summarization of Opposed Political Perspectives on Controversial Issues_.
+[Skip to Execution Paths](https://github.com/NickDeas/Abstract-Contrastive-Opinion-Summarization#main-execution-paths)

 # Repository Hierarchy
 All relevant code and scripts are held in the code directory.
 The hierarchy is broken down below: